RoboDD/robodd.github.io/_portfolio/msc-iis.md

 Working on it!

-Prefered topic selection: swarm robotics
+Prefered topic selection: Drone Preflight Checks